Women in Libya

-Society under the Libyan Arab Jamahiriya
+Society under the Libyan Arab Republic

-The roles and status of women had then become the subject of a great deal of discussion and legal action in Libya after the change of rule, as they have in many countries of the Arab World.
-Some observers suggested that the regime made efforts on behalf of female emancipation because it viewed women as an essential source of labour in an economy chronically starved for workers.
-They also postulated that the government was interested in expanding its political base, hoping to curry favour by championing female rights.
+Central to the revolution of 1969 was the empowerment of women and removal of inferior status.
+Which after the change of rule resulted in the roles and status of women becoming subject of a great deal of discussion and legal action in Libya under the new established republic, as they have in many countries of the Arab World.
+Some observers suggest that the Gaddafi regime made efforts on behalf of female emancipation because it viewed women as an essential source of labour in an economy chronically starved for workers.
+Furthermore, commentators postulate that the government was interested in expanding its political base, hoping to curry favour by championing female rights.
 Since independence, Libyan leaders have been committed to improving the condition of women.
-Central to the revolution of 1969 was the empowerment of women and removal of inferior status.

 Emancipation

 In the 1970s, female emancipation was in large measure a matter of age.
 One observer generalized that city women under the age of thirty-five had discarded the traditional veil and were quite likely to wear Western-style clothing.
 Those between the ages of thirty-five and forty-five were increasingly ready to consider such a change, but women over the age of forty-five appeared reluctant to give up the protection which they perceived their veils and customary dress to afford.
 A decade later, veiling was uncommon among urban women.

 During this era, women were also increasingly seen driving, shopping, or traveling without husbands or male companions (known as Mahrams).